GiantMIDI-Piano: A large-scale MIDI dataset for classical piano music: Statistics

-Fig. \ref{fig:composer_durations} shows the duration of pieces of composer sorted in descending order.
-The durations differ from composers to composers.
-Liszt have the longest total piece durations of 30.88 hours, followed by Schubert of 23.22 hours and Beethoven of 21.82 hours.
-In GiantMIDI-Piano, there are 13 composers composed more than 10 hours, and 232 composers composed more than 1 hour.
-Handel composed 169.9 hours of music pieces, while only 3.7 hours of them are played on a modern piano.
-The ranks of composers in Fig. \ref{fig:composer_durations} are not the same as Fig. \ref{fig:composer_works_num}.
-For example, the average duration of Liszt is longer than Scarlatti.
+Fig. \ref{fig:composer_durations} shows the duration of solo piano works composed by different composers sorted in descending order of the curated GiantMIDI-Piano dataset.
+The duration of works composed by Liszt is the longest at 25 hours, followed by Beethoven at 21 hours and Schubert at 20 hours.
+Some composers composed more non-piano works than solo piano works.
+For example, there are 108 hours of complete works composed by Handel in the dataset, while only 2 hours of them are played on a modern piano.
+The rank of composers in Fig. \ref{fig:composer_durations} is different from Fig. \ref{fig:composer_works_num}, indicating that the average duration of solo piano works composed by different composers are different.